 Position Recruitment Category

-Supervisor + 2 additional Employees (at least one from the same department)
+Supervisor + 2 or more additional employees (at least one from the same department)

 Director, Dean or Vice President